gonzalo-fuente/React_Context_API_Template/README.md

 # React Context API Template

-Simple React app to demonstrate how to use the Context API using Hooks.
+Simple React app to demonstrate how to use the Context API without Hooks.